 Lal Kot is the oldest known fort of Delhi.
-Besides, the mythical Indraprastha about which we do not know much.
+Besides, the mythical Indraprastha is about which we do not know much.
 Sometimes it is referred to as the original red fort of Delhi.
-There is not much known about Lal Kot and its history can be summarized in few lines.
+There is not much known about this fort and its history can be summarized in a few lines.
 The Tomar King Anangpal II built it in 736 AD.
 His name is also inscribed on the Iron Pillar in Qutub Complex.

 Lal Kot – Places to visit in Delhi

 As of now behind the Qutub complex, the ruins and remains of Lal Kot still survive.
-Most visible parts of Lal Kot are in the Adham Khan’s tomb, which is probably one corner of the fort.
-There are probably tanks, various buildings that could be living quarters and a very broad wall with huge semi-circular bastions at irregular intervals.
+The most visible parts of Lal Kot are in Adham Khan’s tomb, which is probably one corner of the fort.
+There are probably tanks, various buildings that could be living quarters, and a very broad wall with huge semi-circular bastions at irregular intervals.
 At one point there seem to be two walls, one external and one internal.

 There is an apparent water tank, which is full of foliage as of now.
 There is another plain land, which is used as a cricket ground by kids.
-Which could be another tank or some part of the fort that requires huge plane area.
+Which could be another tank or some part of the fort that requires a huge plane area.

 On the walls, there are some signs of restoration as here and there some cement plastering can be seen, but we do not know who did that.
 There are two graves, apparently one male and one female, that lie between the two walls.
 Some say that they belong to a couple and some say that they belong to the soldiers.
-But whoever they are, they are revered even today as the graves were adorned with new chaddars.
+But whoever they are, they are revered even today as the graves were adorned with new Chaddars.
 Some distance ahead, there is a dargah of Baba Akbar Shah.
-Now we could not make out much about the baba.
+Now we could not make out much about the Baba.
 But from the shops outside it looks like many people come here to pay respects.

 Well with healing powers

 There is also a well outside this dargah that is said to have healing powers.
 This is possible because Gandhak ki Baoli is not too far from here.
-Maybe the ground water in this area had sulfur, which has curative properties.
+Maybe the groundwater in this area had sulfur, which has curative properties.

 Lal Kot is an irregular fort enclosure within which the famous Qutub Minar stands.
 It is reputed to have been built by a Tomara Anangapala, possibly to be identified with Anangapala II, who figures in certain dynastic lists and whose name with Samvat 1100 (A.D.
 1052) is inscribed on the iron pillar of Chandra.
-It’s extension on the n. and w. bounded again by massive stone walls, is known as Qila Rai Pithora and is ascribed to the Chauhan king Prithviraj III, also known as Rai Pithora, who was defeated by Muhammad Ghuri.
+It’s an extension on the north and west bounded again by massive stone walls, is known as Qila Rai Pithora and is ascribed to the Chauhan king Prithviraj III, also known as Rai Pithora, who was defeated by Muhammad Ghuri.

-Some points along the Lal-Kot walls and inside it were probed in 1957-8 and 1958-9 by Y.D.
+Some points along the fort walls and inside it were probed in 1957-8 and 1958-9 by Y.D.
 Sharma, ASI in order to examine the reasons behind the obvious structural differences between the w. and e. flanks of the LaI-Kot rampart walls. and also to ascertain if the pre-Sultanate occupational levels could be distinguished from the Sultanate ones.

-ASI Information continued
+ASI Information Continued

 The pottery from these excavations can be divided into two phases.
 From the lower levels come plain red wares, sometimes slipped, the main types of which correspond generally with those of the topmost stratum of Ahicchatra, c.
 850-1100.
 From the middle depth of the upper levels come glazed ware and associated black-slipped grey ware.
 The two phases are separated here by a deposit of ash and earth mixed with debris.

-Qutub Minar View
+Qutub Minar View from Lal Kot

 So the site was excavated, probably the details of the excavation are not well known.
 You get some very different views of Qutub Minar from Lal Kot walls.
 You get a view of Qutub Minar and Alai-Minar.
-You can well imagine if that Alai-Minar was completed, how it was would have dwarfed the Qutub Minar.
-From one angle you see a small dome on top of unfinished minar.
+One can well imagine if that Alai-Minar was completed, how it would have dwarfed the Qutub Minar.
+From one angle you see a small dome on top of an unfinished Minar.
 From some angles, Qutub Minar seems to be growing out of the greenery.
 You can see the top view of Sanjay Van where the treetops give the feeling of being a green carpet.
 And make you forget that you are well within the megacity of Delhi.

 Sam Miller, the author who loves to walk around Delhi, guided a group of 11 people on this walk.
-Sam, thank you for taking us on this very unusual walk.
+Thank you, Sam, for taking us on this very unusual walk.

-Recommend you to read following travel blog on Places to visit in Delhi.
+Recommend you to read the following travel blog on Places to visit in Delhi.